 When new websites or pages are hosted online, they don’t announce themselves to search engines — the engines have to put in the work to find them.
 The way they do this is through search engine bots (otherwise referred to as crawlers).
 Crawlers, as the name suggests, make their way through websites, following internal and external links with the goal of indexing and organizing all the content they find.

-All the data collected along the way is passed back to the index, ready for use by the search engine.
+All the data collected along the way is stored in the index, ready for use by the search engine.
 When a user submits a search query, the search engine does the following:

 - Parse the query to best judge searcher intent.